paulo101977/sketch-material/readme.md

 # Sketch Material
 > Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…

+## File where is any script declaration -->
+menus --> manifest.json (commands in md.sketchscript)
+md.sketchscript (commands declaration here, invoke any script in init.js)

+## Plugins modals -->
+html for plugins are inside the folder ./Contents/Sketch/scripts/panel/ The folder ./Contents/Sketch/scripts/ contains scripts to show modals and other panel

 ## Requirement

 - Sketch 45 or above